-Death toll in Mexican border region battle rises to 22
+Mexican border town gripped by fear after gunbattle kills 22

 On Monday morning, the town of about 6,000 people was strewn with burned-out vehicles, and the city hall’s facade was so riddled with bullet holes it looked like a sieve.

-City worker Juan Garza swept up broken glass and rubble out front.
-Inside, broken glass covered the floor, a crucifix had fallen from a wall, furniture was destroyed, and portraits of local politicians were pierced by bullets.
+Workers swept up glass and rubble out front and began to plaster over the holes, while others collected important documents.
+Broken glass covered the floor, a crucifix had fallen from a wall, furniture was destroyed, and portraits of local politicians were pierced by bullets.

 Outside lay a burned SUV, a shot-up ambulance and a yellow school bus with CDN spray-painted on the side.

 Shops nearby cleaned up rather than open for business.
-Despite the presence of soldiers and federal police patrolling the quiet streets, no one sent their children to school, and no residents wanted to give their names for fear the gunmen could return.
+Despite the presence of soldiers and federal police patrolling the quiet streets, no one sent their children to school, and residents did not want to give their names for fear the gunmen could return.

 “They wanted to send a message” to the state government, Riquelme told the Mexican network Radio Formula.